cozmobotics/blend-images/transitions.md

 So, you can specify combinations like "-t onl" or "-t nd".

-If you write "-t on" without giving an instruction for light or dark, this is invalid.
-Same to "-t dl" owthout o or n.
+If you write "old" and/or "new" without giving an instruction for "light" or "dark", this is invalid.
+Same to "dark" and/or "light" without "old" or "new".
 In this case, blendPics falls back to blending.
 So, if you expect masking and only get blending, this will be the cause.

 ### Changing the transitions at runtime